 - Firmness: Medium-firm, around 7–7.5 on a 10 scale

-- Construction type: Traditional two-sided innerspring
+- Construction type: Traditional innerspring

 - Cover: Quilted fabric with a classic, slightly textured hand